iamvitalyo/Aphrodite-AGI/readme.txt

 2 = snake
 ....

 if circle is allposibility then why we can not make sins becouse o also balanced

+stick is symbol of plus, cross is symbol of minus.

 -1 o 1 then yes o no => result of balance is o and o is symbol of love then result is yes, positive thinking of o.